Thinking about starting an online business? You’re not alone.

 What you need: Excellent grammar and writing skills, client outreach.
 Editing software like Grammarly can help.

-How much it costs to start: Free to $100 if using editing software, outreach tools
+How much it costs: Free to $100 if using editing software, outreach tools

 How much you can earn: $300–$5,000 monthly, depending on project sizes and volume